ABRAMS Books sent me Cali’flour Kitchen in exchange for an honest review. All opinions are my own.

 I’ll never relish a radish or turn up for turnip, but cauliflower I could eat all day.
 Raw, riced or roasted; in a cookie or a crust — there’s exponential potential for this vegetable for every meal and diet.
 Whether it’s soups or skillets or sweets you’re after — or maybe just the cauliflower pizza crust that Amy Lacey’s Cali’flour Foods turned into a multi-million dollar business — there’s something for everyone in Cali’flour Kitchen: 125 Cauliflower-Based Recipes for the Carbs You Crave.
 Dairy-free?
 Check.
 Gluten- and Grain-Free?
 Check and check.
 Keto?
 (Nods yes.)
 Keto friendly (Nods again.)
 Paleo, Vegan and Vegetarian?
 Yes to all three.
 Many are a combination of most of the above, making for a wide variety of dishes suitable for myriad diets.
 Continue reading “Cali’flour Kitchen: 125 Cauliflower-Based Recipes for the Carbs You Crave + Win a copy!”

-Abrams Books sent me a copy of Craft A Life You Love in exchange for an honest review.
-All opinions are my own and from the heart.
+ABRAMS Books sent me The New Plant Parent in exchange for an honest review.
+All opinions are my own.